Neonatal infection: Hepatitis

-Other Viral Pathogens
+Other viral pathogens

-Other viral infections, such as respiratory syncytial virus (RSV), metapneumovirus (hMPV), rhinovirus, parainfluenza(PIV), and human coronavirus in the neonatal period are associated with recurrent wheezing in later childhood.
+Other viral infections, such as respiratory syncytial virus (RSV), metapneumovirus (hMPV), rhinovirus, parainfluenza (PIV), and human coronavirus in the neonatal period are associated with recurrent wheezing in later childhood.

 Fungi

 In very low birth weight infants (VLBWI), systemic fungus infection is a hospital-acquired infection with serious consequences.
 The pathogens are usually Candida albicans and Candida parapsilosis.
 A small percentage of fungal infections are caused by Aspergillus, Zygomycetes, Malassezia, and Trichosporon.
 Infection is usually late-onset.
 Up to 9% of VLBWI with birth weights of <1,000 g develop these fungus infections leading to sepsis or meningitis.
 As many as one-third of these infants can die.
 Candidiasis is associated with retinopathy, prematurity and negative neurodevelopmental consequences.
 Candida can colonize the gastrointestinal tract of low birthweight infants (LBI).
 This gastrointestinal colonization is often a precursor to a more serious invasive infection.
 The risk of serious candida infection increases when multiple factors are present.
 These are: thrombocytopenia, the presence of candidal dermatitis, the use of systemic steroids, birth weights of <1,000 g, presence of a central catheter, postponing enteral feeding, vaginal delivery, and the amount of time broad-spectrum antibiotics were given.